-- Applications received by the 1st of the month will be reviewed at the monthly Heads' meetings.
-Their meetings vary each month; therefore, the length of time between the 1st of the month and acceptance/denial of applications will also vary.
+- Applications received by the first of the month will be reviewed at the monthly school heads' meetings.
+Their meetings vary each month; therefore, the length of time between the first of the month and acceptance/denial of applications will also vary.
 With this in mind, applicants should plan their submissions with sufficient time for review and processing before funds are needed.

 Presidential Grants are approved or denied at the sole discretion of the president and will not be discussed at the monthly meetings.
 They will, however, follow a similar schedule and submissions should be timed according to the above guidelines.

 Please read the updated procedures below for PD Stipend/Reimbursement: